association-rosia/crop-forecasting/README.md

 ## Project Description

-The project "2023 EY Open Science Data Challenge - Crop Forecasting" is a data science project conducted as part of the challenge proposed by EY, Microsoft, and Cornell University.
-The objective of this project is to predict the profitability of rice fields using satellite image data provided by Microsoft Planetary, Meteorological data, and Field data.
+The project 2023 EY Open Science Data Challenge - Crop Forecasting is a Data Science project conducted as part of the challenge proposed by EY, Microsoft, and Cornell University.
+The objective of this project is to predict the yield of rice fields using satellite image data provided by Microsoft Planetary, meteorological data, and field data.

+## Our model architecture

 ## Documentation

 The project documentation, generated using Sphinx, can be found in the `docs/` directory.
-It provides detailed information about the project's setup, usage, implementation, tutorial, .
+It provides detailed information about the project's setup, usage, implementation, tutorial.

 ## Directory Structure